pravin-mishra123/devTinder_fullStack_webapp/homework.md

 - Create a custom validate function for gender
 - Improve the Database Schema more - put all the appropriate validations on each filed in Schema.
 - Add timestamps to the User Schema
+- Add API level validations on Patch request and Signup post api
+- Add API validations for each fields